AlexRogalskiy/tiny-cloud/housing/README.md

 We decided to build a two-storey building with a ground floor for the network infrastructure, and a first floor for the cloud nodes - plus a compartment for power supply.
 To make the technology quite visible, we wanted the housing to be transparent; acrylic seemed a good idea.
-We went for 3mm material and the design works well with this; if you'd like to go for a different thickness, you'll need to tweak the design (e.g. grooves and tongues) accordingly.
+Originally, we went for 3mm material and the design worked well with this; in the current version, we used 5mm material for the walls, base and layer 1 boards, to make the housing more robust.
+If you'd like to go for a different thickness, you'll need to tweak the design (e.g. grooves and tongues) accordingly.

 We designed the necessary parts in _Inkscape_ and saved the design as _Scalable